andersonlab/gwas_machine/README.md

 Please email mt27@sanger.ac.uk if you have any comments, bugs, questions or feature suggestions for any of the code included within!

-Please read the accompanying github wikipedia page for details on how to run the pipeline and all necessary documentation to run specific functions within different modules
+Please read the accompanying [https://github.com/andersonlab/gwas_machine/wiki] for details on how to run the pipeline and all necessary documentation to run specific functions within different modules